Baptism of a child

 Baptism is also known as Christening.
 Please don’t be confused by this, it is the same thing: a sign of welcome into God’s family and a commitment to follow the way of Christ.
 Parents and Godparents make promises on behalf of children who are too young to make those promises for themselves.

-Please note: we cannot commit to your child being the only one baptised at any service.
-It is not uncommon for there to be another family for the same Sunday, and, sometimes even to have three families at the same time.
-We will let you know if this is the case, of course.
+Please note your child may not be the only one baptised at any service.
+It is not uncommon for there to be another family for the same Sunday, especially in the summer months, but there will still be very personal moments.

 So, the process goes like this:

-- Attend a preparation session, usually on the Tuesday of the week before the baptism.
-Don’t worry, it’s nothing too heavy!
-We simply want to know that you want to get your child baptised because you desire for them to be part of the family of Christ, and to be welcomed into the congregation at St John’s.
-At the prep meeting you get to meet the priest who’ll conduct the service and some members of our baptism team over a tea or coffee.
+- Meet our baptism team usually on the Tuesday of the week before the baptism.
 We’ll go through the baptism form that will have been sent to you, and we’ll talk about what baptism means, we’ll look at the service and finally we’ll go into church to see where the service takes place.
 This is your opportunity to ask questions, and just to get to know each other a little.

 - Attend the Baptism.
 You will be asked to arrive about fifteen minutes before the service.
 The services lasts around 30-40 minutes.